tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 Syntax is the set of rules that define the structure of a programming language, including the structure of words, punctuation, and symbols.

-## What Does It All Mean?
+## Nested Objects and Hashing

-Understanding what has been covered so far would leave someone with a decent knowledge of data in regards to programming.
-Being aware of types and memory management cover a substantial portion of the details.
+Understanding how computers see and operate on arrays and objects is a large subject.
+Pointers also lead to things such as linked lists, which we will not touch on here at great length.
+Conceptually, they and other data structures allow us to reference smaller units of data to make a larger whole, just like with arrays and objects.
+Nested objects and arrays are often points of struggle for people starting programming.
-Nested objects and arrays are often points of struggle at the start.
-Everyone has their hang ups with them.
 What is important, is to see how this is another way of breaking up data to make it increasingly more specific, using different nesting levels.
 Nesting refers to the concept of how in our example the `magicSword` object was inside of the `person1` object.
 It belongs to the `person1` object, but at the same time, it has more than one thing that belongs specifically to itself.